Inorganic Chemistry of the Transition Elements

 Interpretation of Spectroscopic Data

-Explain the selection rules and molecular orbital diagrams for spectroscopic transitions.
-Assign peaks to specific vibrational modes and electronic transitions.
+Understanding selection rules and molecular orbital diagrams is essential for interpreting spectroscopic transitions.
+Peak assignments help determine vibrational modes and electronic transitions in the molecule or complex.

 Analysis of Electrochemical Data